wanderer-moe/api/README.md

 ### Database

--   When migrating, you wil need to install `ts-node` globally on your machine.
+-   When migrating, you will need `tsx`.

 -   It's not reccomended to use `drizzle:push` in production.
 However, there is `drizzle:generate` & `drizzle:migrate` available as scripts.